chalco777/arenicolus-tcs-mrbayes-ebsp/README.md

 ##Estimating Fst from microsatellites

+To work in the Genetic diversity, we weorked with a Rproj that cand be found at the repo parent directory.

-First, we adapted the structure of the microsatellites original data into the format needed by adegenet to convert the df into a genind object.
+Then, we adapted the structure of the microsatellites original data into the format needed by adegenet to convert the df into a genind object.

 ```bash
 Rscript convertdb_csv.R